TheEmeraldBee/UVSim/README.md

 First, and most importantly, you should **always** make sure that you are running in a terminal, or read events will not function correctly.

-## Running REPL

-Typing `python3 -m src.repl` will run the repl.
-It will simulate your input in a vm without setting memory, allowing for easy iterative testing and programming.

-### Repl Commands

-In order to debug your repl, the following commands allow for testing your program easily

-- `memory` will list the memory in bullet points
-- `accumulator` will print the current value of the accumulator
-- `quit` will exit the repl, returning you to the shell

-## Running Files
+## Running Application

-Typing `python3 -m src.main {filepath}` will run the virtual machine by loading the given filepath into memory.
+Typing `python3 -m src.main` will run the virtual machine and the app will begin.

+    In the 'Editor' tab, you can click the 'Open' button to open your file explorer and select the file to load instructions.
+You can also directly edit.
+Save instructions to your file by hitting the 'Save' button.

 # Links